a-velasco/maas-docs-test/docs/reference/configuration-guides/troubleshooting.md

 **Solution:**

-### Steps to configure the second NIC for external DHCP:
+### Steps to configure the second NIC for external DHCP

 1. **Commission the machine:**
    - Ensure the machine is commissioned in MAAS.
 After commissioning, MAAS should recognize both NICs.